Sid-Bisram/mcb_pipeline/README.md

 Database (Mariadb)
 1) The dataconfig.config file should be filled in with the proper details such as host, username, password and db_name
-2) Once all the scripts, the database hould contain the following:
+2) Once all the scripts, the database should contain the following:

 ### tables
 tbl_country_region - containing all the country related information